 United Way works to meet the health and human service needs in the community by supporting Education, Income and Health related programs in South Louisiana.
 LOOP supports United Way through donations and volunteerism with three agencies: South Louisiana, Southwest Louisiana and the Capital Area.
-90% of LOOP employees participate in the program.
-In 2015, over $140,000 was raised through corporate and employee donations.
-“We are proud to support an organization that focuses on local issues and consistently produces results,” said Tom Shaw, LOOP President.
+Approximately 90% of LOOP employees participate in the program.
+In 2017, over $160,000 was raised through corporate and employee donations.
+“We are proud to support an organization that focuses on local issues and consistently produces results,” said Terry Coleman, LOOP President.
 “Seeing United Way’s good works in our community inspires the generosity of our employees.”

 LOOP Employees make a great impact in the communities surrounding the facilities.
 LOOP provides scholarships to distinguished graduating seniors from both St. James High School and South Lafourche High School.
 In Lafourche Parish, LOOP participates in the Jesse Tree Program which supplies Christmas gifts to children.
 LOOP is also a great supporter of the South Lafourche High School Marching Band.
 It is also very important to LOOP to utilize local facilities for company meetings and drills.